A rotating exhibition on view in the Michael & Alyce Parsons Reception Area

 As a small museum in close proximity to a major city with major museums, we see our success in being able to story tell in new and different ways.
 Most people do not have the opportunity to visit an artist’s studio and learn first hand how artwork is made – but more importantly WHY it is made.
 Artmaking is a response to environmental, cultural, political and personal experiences.
 The issues that artists tackle and the way they rely on their creativity and resourcefulness to problem solve is not only fascinating but important to share.
 Artists are the arbiters of culture, telling us our history as we live it, years before historians can sort through and make sense of it.
 We intend this program to offer ideas and insight into this process and not the outcome – the artwork itself – and thereby share the creativity, intelligence and empathy that goes into the creative process.

-In the Artist’s Studio is a rotating pop up style exhibit program.
-Exhibits will focus on studio practice, process, technique and creative problem solving.
-Exhibits rotate every 2-4 months.
+In the Artist’s Studio is a rotating exhibition program.
+Exhibitions will focus on studio practice, process, technique and creative problem solving.
+Exhibitions rotate every 4-5 months.

-The visitor focus of this pop up style exhibit program gives insight into:
+The visitor focus of the program gives insight into:

 - What a working artist studio looks and feels like – often not available to the general public